nouveau2906-ai/data-science-practice/README.en.md

 Note: the `web` service should be exposed.

-## Exercise 3: Kubernetes
+## Exercise 3: Play With Docker Compose

-We want to deploy wordsmith on Kubernetes, and connect to the web interface from the outside.
+- create a volume that allows the modification the static website data
+- verify that the database contains all the data
+- expose the database also and connect externally

+### Utils

 We will need to use images hosted on a registry.
 For our convenience, the images are available on: